nedbat/scriv/docs/configuration.rst

 Files Read
 ==========

-Scriv will read settings from any of these files:
+Scriv will read settings from a number of files:

 - setup.cfg